AI customer service

 What will Rebotify take off the team first?

-Customer service automation is best for support, CX, and operations teams with a repeated workflow, a clear human owner, and enough examples to teach the AI employee what good work looks like.
+AI customer service is best for support, CX, and operations teams running AI customer service with repeated work, a clear human owner, and enough examples to show Mia what good work looks like.

 What does Rebotify deliver in the first 48 hours?